xcore/sw_motor_control/doc/quickstart-ctrl/index.rst

       - Connect the XMOS JTAG adaptor to the 20 pin IDC header, and connect it to the PC with a USB cable.

-      - Connect a 6V power supply to the power section of the BLDC board.
+      - Connect a 6V power supply to the board.

    **WARNING** : Do *NOT* put a 24V power supply into the control board.
 The control board takes a 6V power supply and will be damaged by 24V.